 It’s that time of year again: technology research and analysis firm Gartner, Inc. has released the annual iteration of their Magic Quadrant (MQ) Report for Endpoint Protection Protection Platforms (EPP) for 2018.
 You can read the 2019 Gartner Magic Quadrant for Endpoint Protection Platforms here.

-For the uninitiated, in this report Gartner evaluates the strengths and weaknesses of the 21 Endpoint Protection Platform vendors that it considers the most significant in the market based on distinct service and market share criteria.
-The report then provides readers with a graph—the so-called Magic Quadrant—plotting the vendors based on the completeness of, and their ability to execute on, their security vision.
-The four categories of the Quadrant are Leaders, Visionaries, Challengers, or Niche Players.
+For the uninitiated, in this report, Gartner evaluates the strengths and weaknesses of the 21 Endpoint Protection Platform vendors that it considers the most significant in the market based on distinct service and market share criteria.
+The report then provides readers with a graph—the so-called Magic Quadrant—plotting the vendors based on the completeness of, and their ability to execute on their security vision.
+The four categories of the Quadrant are labeled Leaders, Visionaries, Challengers, or Niche Players.